waipingng/ML-course-fp/README.md

 ## Introduction

 In this project, we aim to build a classification model to predict horse racing outcomes using historical data from the Japan Jockey Association (JRA).
-Our primary goal is to determine whether a horse will finish in the top 1 position of a race and to evaluate different machine learning algorithms for predictive performance and interpretability.
+Our primary goal is to determine whether a horse will finish in the top 1 position of a race with 16 hourses and to evaluate different machine learning algorithms for predictive performance and interpretability.

 ## Problem Statement

 We formulate this as a multiclass classification problem:

-    Top 1: Horse wins the race
+    Top 1 Horse wins the race

 The broader goals include: